bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 return Q
 ~~~~

+As sign is either -1 or 1, the multiplication is simply a conditional
-To negate a point (N, D, E, F) in R2 form one computes (D, N, E, -F).
+negation.
+To negate a point (N, D, E, F) in R2 form one computes (D,
-It is important that this operation and the table lookup be done in constant
+N, E, -F).
+It is important that this operation and the table lookup
-time and without differences in memory access patterns that depend on the
+are done in a manner that avoids side-channel attacks.
+This algorithm
-index or sign.
-This algorithm MUST NOT be applied to points which are not
+MUST NOT be applied to points which are not N-torsion points: it will
-N-torsion points: it will produce the wrong answer.
+produce the wrong answer.

 ## Multiplication with endomorphisms